See the Error FAQ:

 Add this line to your

-If all you want to do is tweak the CSS styles of Dada Mail, the global CSS file is located at:
+If you wan to modify the css of Dada Mail, the global css file is located at:

-Most of the HTML that Dada Mail produces is stored in templates in the:
+Most of the HTML that Dada Mail produces is stored in templates in the, dada/templates directory.

 The templates themselves are written in a templating language called HTML::Template.
 More info here:

-To find the correct template to modify: visit the screen you'd like to modify, view its source code ("view source" in your browser options), find the section in the source code that you'd like to change, and then continue reading down until you see a comment,
+To find the correct template to modify: visit the screen you'd like to modify, view its source code, find the section in the source code that you'd like to change, and then continue reading down until you see a comment,

 <!-- end template_name.tmpl -->